 The Atlanta Braves are a truly embarrassing franchise, and I mean that in every facet of the word.
-They are historically bad in the playoffs — 2019 has proved that true once again — but it’s the players and people who have run the organization that make it such a disgrace to the league and American sports in general.
+They are historically bad in the playoffs -- 2019 and 2020 proved that true once again (yes, I know they've earned a World Series berth in 2021) -- but it's the players and people who have run the organization that make it such a disgrace to the league and American sports in general.

 I don't need to harp on former Braves closer John Rocker, who wanted to fight a girl on Survivor and once made fun of nearly every minority group in an interview with Sports Illustrated.
 I don't even need to mention Braves legend and Hall-of-Fame third baseman Chipper Jones, who once dehumanized immigrants and tweeted that the Sandy Hook shooting was a hoax to hundred of thousands of followers.

-That’s not to say every player to don a Braves jersey is a bad guy.
-That’s not even why I’m writing about this pitiful organization.
+That's not to say every player to don a Braves jersey is a bad guy.
+Freddie Freeman exists.
+That's not even why I'm writing about this organization.

-Why It’s Time to Eliminate the Tomahawk Chop
+Why the Atlanta Braves' Tomahawk Chop is Offensive

 Think the chopping chant isn't offensive and is a needed part of Braves history?

-If you find yourself thinking being offended by these symbols and images is just being overly sensitive or a “liberal snowflake” or whatever other excuse you come up with, and that rooting for a team of players that throws and hits baseballs for a living is more important than considering the opinions and livelihoods of people from a different race, let me introduce you to someone.
+If you find yourself thinking being offended by these symbols and images is just being overly sensitive or whatever other excuse you come up with, and that rooting for a team of players that throws and hits baseballs for a living is more important than considering the opinions and livelihoods of people from a different race, let me introduce you to someone.

 "I think it's a misrepresentation of the Cherokee people or Native Americans in general.
 Just depicts them in this kind of caveman-type people way who aren't intellectual.
 They are a lot more than that.
 It's not me being offended by the whole mascot thing.
 It's not.
 It's about the misconception of us, the Native Americans, and it devalues us and how we're perceived in that way, or used as mascots.
 The Redskins and stuff like that.